+Feelings and Emotions

+- Feeling out of options.

+- Not knowing where to turn.

+- Feeling forgotten and insignificant.

+- Despair.

-Feelings and Emotions What Happened Afterwards How to do it differently Feeling out of options.
-Not knowing where to turn.
-Feeling forgotten and insignificant.
-Despair.
-Long waiting periods to get into the few options available.
-Multiple relapses and overdoses.
-Months and sometimes years passed before I was willing and able to seek care.
-My family had to take care of me.
-Give access to more resources willing to admit people on OAT or with an opioid addiction.
-Redirect and assist people, when they cannot be admitted.
-Be kind over the phone.
+What Happened Afterwards

+- Long waiting periods to get into the few options available. - Multiple relapses and overdoses. - Months and sometimes years passed before I was willing and able to seek care. - My family had to take care of me.